Frontear/packages/README.md

 # Frontear's Repository
-My personal repository containing Arch Linux PKGBUILD's for software I use often.
-This was made out of frustration from the AUR and official repos having incorrect packages, wildly unnecessary dependency additions and flawed building process, or straight up missing features.
+A personally maintained Arch Linux repository for some of my most used packages.

+This repository was made out of frustration with maintainers on the Arch User Repository providing broken packages, incomplete program files, too many or missing dependencies, and a broken build pipeline.

+The main purpose of the PKGBUILDs here are to "just work", using as similar of a build pipeline as possible to what the sources recommend.

 ## How to use?
 Add this github repository as a custom package repository in your `/etc/pacman.conf`: